 Iranians take such delight in eating chicken that they just replaced the bread of the sandwich with chicken.

 Want more?
 Continue to Tehran Botanical Garden to enjoy a botanic trip around the world.
 Boasting species from Himalaya on a hill of 19 meters (Iranians are known for their eagerness to take up a challenge), Japan, Australia, Africa and even America, this place is definitely a must see.
 If you want to visit Tehran in the spring, check out this article: Spring in Tehran’s Parks

 Details annoy you and you need a global view to feel the atmosphere of the city?
 Head to Bam-e Tehran, literally the “Roof of Tehran”, which gives you an overlook to the city and is where young Tehranis use to meet up at night.
 Enjoy a Faloudeh (traditional noodle-style ice cream from Shiraz) and experience the sociability of Iranians by making new friends there.

 Life in first class?
 I have something for you.
 Get to the top of the Milad Tower and admire the 360° degree view of the city.
-Have a dinner there in one of the fanciest restaurants of Tehran.
+Have dinner there in one of the fanciest restaurants in Tehran.

 3- Get in touch with History: knock at death’s door